Kansas vs. Howard Predictions & Picks - NCAA Tournament First Round

 Spread & Total Prediction for Kansas vs. Howard

 Kansas is 14-17-0 against the spread this season compared to Howard's 16-12-0 ATS record.
-The Jayhawks have a 14-17-0 record going over the point total, while games involving the Bison have a record of 15-13-0 when it comes to hitting the over.
-Kansas has a 6-4 record against the spread while going 8-2 overall in the last 10 games.
-Howard has gone 6-4 against the spread and 8-2 overall in its last 10 games.
+A total of 14 out of the Jayhawks' games this season have hit the over, and 15 of the Bison's games have gone over.
+The two teams score an average of 150.4 points per game, 4.9 more points than this matchup's total.
+In the last 10 games, Kansas is 6-4 against the spread and 8-2 overall while Howard has gone 6-4 against the spread and 8-2 overall.

-Put your picks to the test and bet on college basketball with BetMGM Sportsbook.
+Put your picks to the test and bet on this matchup with BetMGM Sportsbook.

 Kansas Performance Insights

-- The Jayhawks have a +238 scoring differential, topping opponents by seven points per game.
-They're putting up 74.9 points per game to rank 105th in college basketball and are giving up 67.9 per outing to rank 115th in college basketball.
+- The Jayhawks average 74.9 points per game (104th in college basketball) while giving up 67.9 per outing (115th in college basketball).
+They have a +238 scoring differential overall and outscore opponents by seven points per game.

-- The 33.2 rebounds per game Kansas averages rank 89th in the country, and are 1.2 more than the 32 its opponents grab per outing.
+- Kansas grabs 33.2 rebounds per game (89th in college basketball) while allowing 32 per outing to its opponents.
+It outrebounds opponents by 1.2 boards per game.

-- Kansas connects on 7 three-pointers per game (222nd in college basketball) compared to its opponents' 6.4.
-It shoots 34.4% from deep while its opponents hit 31.2% from long range.
+- Kansas hits 7 three-pointers per game (222nd in college basketball), while its opponents have made 6.4 on average.

-- The Jayhawks' 95.2 points per 100 possessions on offense rank 140th in college basketball, and the 86.3 points they allow per 100 possessions rank 54th in college basketball.
+- The Jayhawks rank 139th in college basketball with 95.2 points scored per 100 possessions, and 53rd in college basketball defensively with 86.3 points conceded per 100 possessions.

-- Kansas has committed 1.4 fewer turnovers per game than its opponents, averaging 12.1 (211th in college basketball action) while forcing 13.5 (69th in college basketball).
+- Kansas has won the turnover battle by 1.4 turnovers per game, committing 12.1 (211th in college basketball action) while forcing 13.5 (70th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.